FlavorlessQuark/old_SDL_Tools/README.md

 - Fix input mapper only accepts 5 mappings.
 Input mapper is currently static . needs to be allocated /reallocated

 - Fix SDLX_DisplaySet() not called.
-Somehow not causing issues but still needs t be fixed
+Somehow not causing issues but still needs to be fixed

 - Change srcs and dest in animator to have pointers and not pointers, easier to change for user

 - Add Input remap

+- Potential typos in this ReadMe

 # Usage